bnaras/cubature-1.0.2/README.md

 - Added a Makefile for the R package

-- Added an `ifdef` macro to separate out compile warnings for a couple of lines of `hcubature.c` (line 920) and `pcubature.c` (line 310).
+- Added an `ifdef` macro to avoid the compilation warnings for a couple of lines of `hcubature.c` (line 920) and `pcubature.c` (line 310).